Hoo Anthiya Uhoo Anthiya

 Hoo Anthiya Uhoo Anthiya is a 2001 Indian Kannada-language romantic drama film directed by K. Praveen Nayak and produced by N. Bharathi Devi.
 The film stars Ramesh Aravind, Isha Koppikar and Anu Prabhakar.

-The film was released on 13 April 2001 to generally positive reviews from critics who lauded the lead actors performance and the musical score by Karthik Raja, making his debut in Kannada cinema.
+The film was released on 13 April 2001 to generally positive reviews from critics who lauded the lead actors performance.
+Karthik Raja made his debut in Kannada cinema through this film.